-Note that in this example the annual exclusions were computed after the split and each donor’s exclusions would be:
+Note that in this example the annual exclusions were computed after the split.
+Because after the split, each donor’s portion of the gift was in excess of the annual exclusion (with the exception of the gift to the grandson and charity), each donor was able to use the full annual exclusion for that split gift.
+Thus, each donor’s exclusions would be: